branlindsey/junyi_app_user/README.md

-### Additional Data Points of Interest
+### Future Work and Additional Data Points of Interest
+- Significance testing on the December user gain
+- Additional feature engineering
-Some additional data points may have increased the ability to predict who would stay active.
+- Some additional data points may have increased the ability to predict who would stay active.
     -  Logged-in vs. Guest User